TanUkkii007/pdf2speech/README.md

 ```

 # ToDo
 - I think pdf2speech cannot be a general CLI tool.
-There are tons of different format of PDFs so programming is needed.
-Instead of provide general CLI, examples for specific books can be helpful.
+There are tons of different formats of PDFs so programming is needed.
+Instead of providing general CLI, examples for specific books can be helpful.
 - publish pdf-to-audio conversion process streams as library
 - API refinement
 - CMAP support